Phantom of the Opera in Broadway NYC: everything you need to know about the musical

 What to expect from The Phantom of the Opera musical on Broadway

-The Phantom of the Opera, which has won seven Tony Awards (the Oscars of US theater), including Best Musical, is a magnificent stage adaptation of the novel by French writer and journalist Gaston Leroux, a pioneer of the popular mystery novel and famous for his detective and horror stories.
+The Phantom of the Opera, which has won seven Tony Awards (the Oscars of US theater), including Best Musical, is a magnificent theatrical adaptation of the novel by French writer and journalist Gaston Leroux, a pioneer of popular mystery novels and famous for his detective and horror stories.

-The musical tells the story of a disfigured ghost with his face covered by a half mask who roams the Paris Opera House and spreads terror among the audience.
-The phantom falls in love with a young soprano and vows to make her a new star of the opera.
-To this end, he will mold the young woman's extraordinary talents and use every weapon at his disposal (even kidnapping her) to keep her by his side.
+The musical tells the story of a disfigured phantom with his face covered by a half mask who roams the Paris Opera House and spreads terror among the audience.
+The phantom falls in love with a young soprano and vows to turn her into a new opera star.
+To do so, he will mold the young woman's extraordinary talents and use every weapon at his disposal (even kidnapping her) to keep her by his side.
 Throughout this tale of obsession and jealousy, there will be deaths, revenge... and lots of excitement!

 The best thing: the impressive orchestra on stage

 What can you expect from the musical?
-What will surprise you most, without a doubt, is the impressive live orchestra.
-You'll feel like you're at one of the great European opera houses!
-In addition, the songs, sung with care in an intimate atmosphere, will give you goose bumps.
-The costume changes, the irony and humor of the main character, the surprises, the candles...
+What will surprise you most, without a doubt, is its impressive live orchestra.
+You'll feel like you're in one of the great European operas!
+In addition, the songs, sung with care in an intimate atmosphere, will give you goosebumps.
+The costume changes, the irony and humor of the protagonist, the surprises, the candles...
 Everything is impressive!

 Did you know?

-To create the famous character, Leroux was inspired by real events that he investigated as a journalist, publishing his findings over a five-month period in the French newspaper Le Gaulois.
+To create the famous character, Leroux was inspired by real events that he investigated as a journalist, whose findings he published over five months in the French newspaper Le Gaulois.

-Where to eat and drink after seeing The Phantom of the Opera on Broadway
+Where to dine and drink after seeing The Phantom of the Opera on Broadway

-If you're feeling hungry after the show, I suggest you recharge your batteries with a good American hamburger and lots of rock and roll.
+If your stomach is rumbling after the show, I suggest you recharge your batteries with a good American hamburger and lots of rock and roll.
 My favorite place on Broadway is the Hard Rock Cafe.

 The place has a lot of memorabilia from legends such as The Beatles, the King of Rock, Elvis Presley, and more recent stars such as Madonna.
-You'll even find some of their iconic costumes here!
-The relics found in this bar are more famous than the food itself.
+Here you'll find some of their iconic costumes!
+The relics found in this bar are more famous than its food.

 - Prices: from €25 per person